version 9/21 (this syllabus is tentative, and my change over the semester, please refresh your browser for the latest version)

-The fieldwork consists of one to three hours of participant-observation, and one ten-minute interview with a member of the culture being observed after the observation.
+The fieldwork consists of three to five hours of participant observation, and one ten-minute interview with a member of the culture being observed after the observation.
 Notice the emphasis on observation.
 This is a not a life history assignment where you would emphasize the interview.
+It is not self-ethnography where you focus your own culture.
+Don't hand out surveys.
+Participant observation is about joining a group of people in their regular activities.
 For this project, the interview is a just a quick way to get an emic perspective on your observations.
 The observation must take place in a public area.
 You must inform the interviewee of your purpose before beginning the interview.
-During the participant-observation and interview you are limited to using only hand-written written notes, and you are prohibited from using cameras or other electronic recording devices.
+During the participant observation and interview you are limited to using only hand-written written notes, and you are prohibited from using cameras or other electronic recording devices.
 There are several projects where this is not feasible, and you should address this in your proposal.
 Sketches or diagrams are often useful.
-Plan time to flesh-out your notes immediately after the observation and interview while it is still fresh in your mind, many enthnographers will type them out at this points and add commentary.
+Plan time to flesh-out your notes immediately after the observation and interview while it is still fresh in your mind, many enthnographers will type them out at this point and add commentary.

-Week 9 Project Update should include your field notes, the sections of textbook you will be comparing to, and an annotated bibliography of any other sources you want to include.
+Week 9 Project Update should include your field notes, and an annotated bibliography of all the chapters of the textbook you will be comparing to, Critical Review articles, videos, and any other sources you want to include.

 Week 12 Project Update should be a draft of your write up.
 The write-up should present your data in a logical form using academic English.

-Week 15 Final Project should be a packet that include the following components, in order from new to old: (1) final revised version in the front, (2) Editor's Review version corrected and signed by reviewer, (3) original field notes, (4) proposal approved by me at the back.
+Week 15 Final Project should be a packet that includes the following components, in order from new to old: (1) final revised version on top, (2) Editor's Review version corrected and signed by reviewer, (3) original field notes, (4) proposal approved by me on the bottom.